 Information on the total number of ED visits by region and the percentage of all ED visits resulting in inpatient admissions are available from one data source (NEDS) and are displayed in Appendix D, Table D.2.

-Estimates of the number of hospital-based EDs by ED visit volume are available from three data sources (NEDS, AHA, and NEDI) and are displayed in Appendix D, Table D.3.
+Estimates of the number of hospital-owned EDs by ED visit volume are available from two data sources (NEDS and AHA) and are displayed in Appendix D, Table D.3.